 David DePape charged with assault, attempted kidnapping in attack on Paul Pelosi

+The accused could face a maximum of 50 years in prison in last Friday's attack.

-David Wayne DePape faces two felony charges after allegedly breaking into the Pelosi's home: one count of assault of an immediate family member of a United States official with the intent to retaliate against the official on account of the performance of official duties, which could bring a maximum prison sentence of 30 years; one count of attempted kidnapping of a United States official on account of the performance of official duties, which could bring a maximum of 20 years.
+David Wayne DePape faces two felony charges after allegedly breaking into the Pelosi home: one count of assault of an immediate family member of a United States official with the intent to retaliate against the official on account of the performance of official duties, which could bring a maximum prison sentence of 30 years; and one count of attempted kidnapping of a U.S. official on account of the performance of official duties, which could bring a maximum of 20 years.

 Police report